 Because of this, we choose our wording wisely in our social media posts:

-- We try to generalize to cover your behind, so instead of saying "this product does this thing" we will say something more like "this product may help you with this thing"
+We try to generalize statements to cover your behind, so instead of saying "this product does this thing" we will say something more like "this product may help you with this thing".

-- We try our best to avoid making claims about your product or service that could potentially lead to a lawsuit by one of your customers should that person find the claim to be untrue
+We try our best to avoid making claims about your product or service that could potentially lead to a lawsuit by one of your customers should that person find the claim to be untrue for them.

-To learn more about this, please reference this article by the Federal Trade Commission (FTC): https://www.ftc.gov/tips-advice/business-center/guidance/dietary-supplements-advertising-guide-industry
+To learn more about these guidelines, please reference this article by the Federal Trade Commission (FTC): https://www.ftc.gov/tips-advice/business-center/guidance/dietary-supplements-advertising-guide-industry